 3. The Legend of Zelda: Link's Awakening

 The Legend of Zelda was already becoming a popular franchise with hits like the original Zelda for the NES and A Link to the Past for the SNES.
 With Link's Awakening, the Legend of Zelda series made it's explosive debut on a handheld platform.
-The series' style of puzzle adventure translated perfectly to the Gameboy, with lovably detailed graphics and intricate dungeon designs.
-This almost dream-like adventure made Link's Awakening one of the fullest experiences the Gameboy could ever offer.
+Clearly, it couldn't have made a better transition.

 2. Pokemon Red/Blue

 This is the game that started the whole Pokemon craze, and for a good reason to.
 It was essentially an RPG, but it featured over a hundred unforgettable "pocket monsters" that you had to capture and raise to become the best Pokemon trainer in the world.
-You could link your Gameboy up to a friend's and battle each other's Pokemon or trade them, which brought a whole new level of multiplayer to the video gaming world.
-Even when played alone, you were busy making your Pokemon stronger while looking to catch them all.
+You could link your Gameboy up to a friend's and battle each other's Pokemon or trade them; this brought a whole new level of multiplayer to the video gaming world.
+Even when playing alone, you were busy making your Pokemon stronger while looking to catch them all.
 This game eventually spawned a popular card trading game, an anime series, several feature-length movies, and many more games.
-There's no denying how much fun this was and still is.

 Everybody knows Tetris, everybody has played Tetris, and everybody loves Tetris.
-Despite having hundreds of different versions on just about every gaming platform in history, the Gameboy version of Tetris took the world by storm and had people playing in for hours and hours.
+Despite having hundreds of different versions on just about every gaming platform in history, the Gameboy version of Tetris took the world by storm and had people playing it for hours on end.
 It's an incredibly simple game (you stack uniquely shaped bricks to form lines), but its the simplicity that makes it so easy to just pick up and play.
 And that's exactly what the Gameboy is about: picking up and playing.
-This is, without a doubt, the best game on the Gameboy.
+It's Tetris that practically defined portable gaming, so it's almost impossible to deny how important Tetris was to the Gameboy.
+It deserves the top spot without a doubt.